Paul Smith's College: Hockey

+An official women's hockey team was established in 2019 and set the tone when they dominated their first ever game with a 4-Bobcat-hat-trick performance against Mount Holyoke on October 26th.

 The Paul Smith’s College women’s hockey team won the inaugural AAU College Hockey Women’s National Championship on March 10, 2024, when they defeated the University of Tampa 4–2 in West Chester, PA.
 Leah Coulombe was named Tournament MVP.